Alexis is a skilled class action and commercial litigator, and practices in a variety of high-profile areas, including:

 Phoenix Technologies v.
-VMwareMember of trial team that won a defense verdict in a $110 million claim against VMware on allegations of copyright infringement and breach of a license agreement for "BIOS" software.
+VMware Member of the trial team that won a defense verdict in a $110 million claim against VMware involving allegations of copyright infringement and breach of a software license agreement.

-Arbitration of Breach of Contract ClaimsSecond-chaired defense at arbitration of breach of contract and wrongful termination claims, which resulted in a settlement that was a fraction of the plaintiff’s demand.
+Arbitration of Breach of Contract Claims Second-chaired the defense at arbitration of breach of contract and wrongful termination claims, which resulted in a settlement that was a fraction of the plaintiff’s demand.

-International Manufacturer Product Defect Class Action LitigationDefended international manufacturer against product defect claims alleging an expansive putative class, which resulted in significantly narrowing the claims and repeatedly defeating class certification.
+International Manufacturer Product Defect Class Action Litigation Defended an international manufacturer against product defect claims alleging an expansive putative class, which resulted in significantly narrowing the claims and repeatedly defeating class certification.

-Processing Speed Class Action LitigationSuccessfully narrowed unfair competition and false advertising claims, alleging that processing speed of product was misrepresented, and advised on strategy which resulted in a complete walk-away, with prejudice, by the plaintiffs.
+Processing Speed Class Action Litigation Succeeded in narrowing unfair competition and false advertising claims, alleging that processing speed of product was misrepresented, and advised on a strategy that resulted in a complete walk-away, with prejudice, by the plaintiffs.

-Servicemembers Civil Relief Act Class Action LitigationConducted internal investigation of major financial institution regarding high-profile allegations of violation of the Servicemembers Civil Relief Act, as well as advised on Congressional testimony and government inquiries, and defended numerous individual and class actions regarding same, which resulted in a favorable settlement of some and complete dismissal and win of others.
+Servicemembers Civil Relief Act Class Action Litigation Conducted an internal investigation of a major financial institution regarding high-profile allegations of violation of the Servicemembers Civil Relief Act.
+She also advised on Congressional testimony and government inquiries, and defended numerous related individual and class actions, which resulted in a favorable settlement of some and complete dismissal and win of others.

-Personal Injury and Class Action Multi-District LitigationDefended manufacturers and retailers of over-the-counter supplement in personal injury and false advertising and unfair competition class action litigation in numerous states and in a federal multidistrict litigation, which required extraordinary coordination between multiple defendants and resulted in a favorable omnibus settlement to defendants.
+Personal Injury and Class Action Multidistrict Litigation Involving Supplement Defended manufacturers and retailers of an over-the-counter supplement in personal injury and false advertising and unfair competition class action litigation in numerous states and in a federal multidistrict litigation.
+The action required extraordinary coordination between multiple defendants and resulted in an omnibus settlement in favor of the defendants.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.